alexpagri/data-analytics/adsp/parameter_evaluation/parameter_documentation.md

 * V_max value from Bulla is kinda random

 ## Max.
 Acceleration
-* Accel manouvers and filtering as in thesis
+* Accel maneuvers and filtering as in thesis

 Median: 0.7866292458508883